Skip to main content

 - "How will you link these pages so it doesn't look like spam?"

 Red flag: "We'll just reuse the same content and swap city names."
-You'll end up with doorway pages that never rank—or worse, drag the rest of your site down.
+That approach gives you doorway pages that either never rank—or worse, drag the rest of your site down with them.

 Green light: "We'll keep the layout the same but write each page around that city's specifics, photos, and reviews."